-All the history and architecture facts about the famous Arc de Triomphe in Paris.
-In 1806, Napoleon, the French Emperor, commissionned the Arc de Triomphe to commemorate his 1805 Austerlitz victory.
+Arc de Triomphe facts: history and architecture of this Paris monument.
+In 1806, Napoleon, the victorious French Emperor, commissionned the Arc de Triomphe to commemorate his 1805 Austerlitz victory.
 Completed in 1836, the Arc de Triomphe, inspired by the Arch of Titus in Roma and one of the top monuments of the city, crowns the Champs Elysees perspective.
 The tomb of the unknown soldier honors the 1 500 000 French soldiers who died during World War 1.
 Paris monuments.

 Every year, 600 000 tourists visit the Arc de Triomphe, one of the most famous Paris monuments.
 A legacy of Emperor Napoleon, Arc de Triomphe is also the rallying point of French troops parading down the Champs-Elysées on Bastille day, July 14th, the French National Day.